The campus where Roberta Kathleen Parks was abducted

 It is plausible that Bundy was hanging around this area at the time.
 If so, it is likely that he was wearing a fake sling or using crutches.

-McPhee was reportedly pushing for more commitment.
-However, Kathy wasn't ready and was planning on breaking things off with him.
+McPhee was reportedly pushing for more commitment in their relationship.
+However, she wasn't ready and was planning on ending things with him.

 Coordinates: 44.564975, -123.283527

-Oregon State University.
+Oregon State University

 As you can see, there were a number of parking lots in the area.

-This location belongs to the following categories.Crime ScenesSerial KillersTed Bundy Seattle LocationsTed Bundy Locations
+This location belongs to the following categories:Crime ScenesSerial KillersTed Bundy Seattle LocationsTed Bundy Locations

-Other locations that are relatively close to this place.
+Other locations that are relatively close to this address:

 Less than a mile away.

-Crime Location in Corvallis, Oregon, United States
+Crime Location in Corvallis, Oregon

 Roughly 11 miles away.

-Crime Location in Benton County, Oregon, United States
+Crime Location in Benton County, Oregon